Jerry Falwell Jr. Allegedly Approved of His Wife’s Affair

 Falwell’s personal sword of Damocles first looked likely to fall this weekend.
 In an interview with the conservative Washington Examiner, Falwell, who is one of Trump’s most prominent Evangelical backers, said that his wife had had an affair with Granda and that the former pool attendant then blackmailed the couple, which pushed Falwell into a depression.
 His recent un-Liberty-like behavior was a symptom of his distress, he said.
 But the interview invited further speculation: that Falwell, facing the loss of his job — and, along with it, the platform that had made him politically relevant — might have been trying to get ahead of a damning story.
 As it turns out, he was.
 It’s all rather biblical.
 Falwell offered his wife as a scapegoat, the theory goes, while dodging responsibility for his own part in the affair.

 Jerry Falwell Jr. will likely find a second act somewhere.
 Disgraced Evangelical men usually do.
 Fox News, for example, has space for anyone who wants to rant about cancel culture while glorifying Donald Trump.
-But Liberty may conclude that it’s time for new blood, and that would be for the best.
-Falwell is not a sympathetic figure — but, in fairness, growing up with Jerry Sr. would damage anyone for life.
+Falwell is not a sympathetic figure — but, in fairness, growing up in the Falwell family would damage anyone for life.

-Note: This post has been updated to include Jerry Falwell Jr.’s resignation from Liberty University and to note that it was Falwell Jr.’s grandfather, and not his father, who fed a person’s cat to an employee.